 Healthcare for the Homeless

-Due to the rapidly changing COVID-19 situation, all RiverStone Health Healthcare for the Homeless services at the Montana Rescue Mission and The HUB are suspended.
+Due to the rapidly changing COVID-19 situation, all RiverStone Health Healthcare for the Homeless services at The HUB are suspended.
 Health services are suspended at St. Vincent DePaul but Behavioral Health services continue.

 RiverStone Health’s Healthcare for the Homeless service provides temporary medical services for homeless persons.
 We also connect homeless people to medical care.
 Healthcare for the Homeless typically serves homeless adults and families who stay in emergency shelters, or sleep in makeshift shelters and/or on the streets, temporarily live with friends or family members, eat in soup kitchens or visit drop-in centers or other sites providing temporary assistance.